 Endoscopic Spine Surgery is covered when performed by a Tier 1 provider at a Tier 1 facility only.

 Transgender Surgery Expenses

 Medically-necessary transgender surgery is a covered benefit.
-Extensive guidelines outlined by Aetna apply.
+Employees must have worked at Emory for at least two years in order to qualify for coverage.
+Also, extensive guidelines outlined by Aetna apply.